 Institutions will administer the PhD Student Survey to second- and fifth-year PhD students during the spring term.
-The PhD Alumni Survey will be administered to three cohorts of doctoral alumni during the fall term, if applicable to the institution: those who earned their PhD three years prior, those who earned their PhD eight years prior, and those who earned their PhD 15 years prior.
-Institutions may set their own specific data collection dates as long as data are collected during the prescribed academic terms and utilize the survey instruments' set reference dates.
-Institutions participating in this study are required to report to CGS de-identified, individual-level data derived from your institution's required data-collection efforts.
+The PhD Alumni Survey will be administered to three cohorts of doctoral alumni during the fall term: those who earned their PhD three years prior, those who earned their PhD eight years prior, and (if applicable) those who earned their PhD 15 years prior.
+Institutions may set their own specific data collection dates as long as data are collected during the prescribed academic terms.
+Institutions participating in this study are required to report to

+CGS de-identified, individual-level data derived from your institution's required data-collection efforts.
+Specific alumni and student cohort information, as well as due data for deidentified micro datasets for each wave of data collection efforts are listed below: